nablarch/nablarch-document/en/application_framework/application_framework/libraries/log.rst

 To enable changing the text that indicates the log level in the configuration, use :java:extdoc:`LogLevelLabelProvider <nablarch.core.log.basic.LogLevelLabelProvider>` .

 Along with the addition of a new LogFormatter, there may be a need to increase parameters specified during log output, and receive the parameters increased by LogFormatter.
-To increase the parameters specified during log output in this function, object types with variable length parameter options are provided in the log output method of :java:extdoc:`Logger <nablarch.core.log.Logger>`  interface.
+To increase the parameters specified during log output in this function, object types with variable length argument options are provided in the log output method of :java:extdoc:`Logger <nablarch.core.log.Logger>`  interface.

 .. code-block:: java